Placements in Residential Care

 If such a placement is available or if there is a possibility of a placement by the required date, the social worker will be advised accordingly.

-If no appropriate in-house placements are available and the child requires a placement without delay, the social work manager will notify the Locality Manager, who will seek permission from the Assistant Director for an external placement.
-Once provisional agreement is given by the Assistant Director, i.e. permission to search in principle; an external provider will be identified, initially using the East Midlands Regional Provider Framework, but if a placement is not secured via this route, a spot purchase can be considered through discussion with the Contracts Manager (external placements).
+If no appropriate in-house placements are available and the child requires a placement without delay, the Central Placements Team will seek permission from the Head of Children in Care Provision to search for an external placement.
+Once provisional agreement is given by the Head of Children in Care Provision to search in principle; an external provider will be identified, initially using the East Midlands Regional Provider Framework, but if a placement is not secured via this route, a spot purchase can be considered through discussion with the Contracts Manager (external placements).

-ALL Private residential placements must be agreed in advance by the Strategic Director of Children's Services – this includes those private homes in County, those out of County and those "at a distance".
-Placements must not be made until the DCS has signed it off.
+ALL Private residential placements must be agreed in advance by the Nominated Officer/Executive Director of Children's Services – this includes those private homes in County, those out of County and those "at a distance".
+Placements must not be made until the Nominated Officer/DCS has signed it off.

 Once a resource has been identified and agreed, the social worker should contact the relevant registered manager directly to discuss the available placement further.